|Term||Explanation||Synonym / Example|

 |Polled Livestock||Polled livestock are animals without horns, of species that normally have them.
 The term refers both to breeds or strains which are naturally polled through selective breeding and also to naturally horned animals which have been dehorned.|

-In agriculture, poultry litter or broiler litter is a material used as bedding in poultry operations to render the floor more manageable.
-Common litter materials are wood shavings, sawdust, peanut hulls, shredded sugar cane, straw, and other dry, absorbent, low-cost organic materials.
+Poultry litter or broiler litter is a mixture of poultry excreta, spilled feed, feathers, and material used as bedding in poultry operations.
+Common poultry bedding materials are wood shavings, sawdust, peanut hulls, shredded sugar cane, straw, and other dry, absorbent, low-cost organic materials.
 Sand is also occasionally used as bedding.
 After use, the litter consists primarily of poultry manure, but also contains the original litter material, feathers, and spilled feed.

 Source – Wikipedia